Skip to page content

 After submitting the UGA Teacher Residency Application, selected applicants will be invited for an interview.

-Finalists will be offered a residency position and will need to complete the UGA Graduate School application by July 1, 2025.
+Upon being offered a residency position, finalists will need to complete the UGA Graduate School application by April 1, 2026.
 To complete the application:

 1. Select Athens campus from the dropdown menu.